Rising Medical Costs and Retirement

 This woman was now worried because she and her own husband had followed a similar path for their after-retirement planning.
 She especially wondered what she could do to prevent this same fate of her friend.

-In addition, had the woman’s friend incorporated a Medicaid Income Only Trust, she and her family wouldn’t have faced a steep $8,000 monthly nursing home cost.
-Even though most of her income would have gone towards her medical care, the remaining balance would have been picked up by Medicaid.
+In addition, had the woman’s friend incorporated a Medi-Cal Income Only Trust, she and her family wouldn’t have faced a steep $8,000 monthly nursing home cost.
+Even though most of her income would have gone towards her medical care, the remaining balance would have been picked up by Medi-Cal.

 This cautionary tale is meant to convey that with just a bit more planning, you too can better preserve your resources while planning for the unexpected and not allowing your family to shoulder the financial burdens.
 Discuss your options with a qualified estate planning or elder law attorney can help you plan to preserve your financial independence in the best way for you.